Catherine de Lorraine (1551–1596): Ascendancy of the Catholic League

 This referred to rumoured liaisons between Charlotte de Sauve, Marquise de Noirmoutier, with Henry of Guise, Henry of Navarre and the king's brother Francis, Duke of Anjou.

 Catherine controlled the media and sent bulletins to the preachers telling them what news to preach.

 According to Pierre de L'Estoile she bribed the preachers and curates to convey her message with money and offers of bishoprics, abbeys and other valuable offices.

 She could do this since her brother Louis II Cardinal de Lorraine was the leading prelate in France.

 In January 1588 Henry III asked her to leave Paris due to her hostile activity.

 He said she had done more for the League than any army.

 Fighting broke out in Paris on 12 May 1588 and about 60 of the king's soldiers were killed.

 The next day the Bastille fell, Catherine's brother Henry I of Guise took control of Paris and Henry III of France fled to his Château de Blois.

 The Parlement of Paris began a trial of Henry III.

 Catherine now considered herself queen of Paris.

 She took to wearing a pair of scissors at her belt that she said she would use to tonsure the king before locking him up in a monastery.

 On 23 December 1588 Henry III of France arranged for Henry I of Guise to be assassinated at the Château de Blois.

 The next day Catherine's younger brother Cardinal Louis II was also assassinated at the Château de Blois.

 The bodies of both men were burned and their ashes thrown into the Seine.

 The deaths of two of her brothers confirmed Catherine in her hatred of King Henry III of France.

 Her third brother Charles, Duke of Mayenne, now became the leader of the league.

 Catherine was a woman warrior in the French tradition.

 In 1588 she led the resistance to Henry of Navarre wearing a soldier's helmet and brandishing a sword.

 Defeat of the Guise party

 The king became reconciled with his brother-in-law Henry of Navarre, and the two gathered an army to retake Paris.

 On 1 August 1589 Henry III formally recognized Henry of Navarre as his heir.

-A few hours later Henry III was assassinated by a fanatical Dominican friar.

-Catherine boasted of having caused the assassination of Henry III as enemy of the League.
+A few hours later Henry III was assassinated by a fanatical League adherent and member of the Dominican Third Order.Catherine boasted of having caused the assassination of Henry III as an enemy of her family and of the League.